Unidata/TdsConfig/README.md

    The build and upload of config.zip files is automatically performed by GitHub Actions for all changes committed to the repository.

-- config.zip hosted on [Unidata Nexus](https://artifacts.unidata.ucar.edu/#browse/browse:downloads-tds-config)
+- config.zip hosted on the [Unidata artifacts server](https://artifacts.unidata.ucar.edu/#browse/browse:downloads-tds-config)

 - to make changes to config files:
   - Edit files, e.g. `thredds/*`